AdamAlberty/personal-website/posts/what-tech-i-am-using.md

 ## Computer

 I am using desktop PC for working.
-I got it in 2018 and it still works just as well.
 Over the years I have upgraded RAM and SSD.
 Here are the specs:

 - CPU: Intel i5 8600k
 - RAM: 16GB 3600MHz